Mark 4

 [25] For who has, to him will be given; and who has not, from him even that which he has will be taken away.

-See also Matthew 7:2, Comments Matthew 13:12, and Comments Luke 6:38.
+Comments Mark 4:24-25 See also Matthew 7:2, Comments Matthew 13:12, and Comments Luke 6:38.

 This parable in Mark 4:24-25 has similarities with other parables spoken by the Lord Jesus that are given in Matthew and Luke, but as given in Mark 4:24-25, it stands on its own.

-Part 1: (Mark 4:24).
+Parable Analysis Mark 4:24-25 Part 1: (Mark 4:24).
 “Take heed what you hear.”
-This is a warning when you listen to things about the Bible, not only from preachers but also from persons claiming they have high knowledge about the Bible related to the original text and its languages.
-Bible’s original text knowledge only a few people know it.
-Watch out; they come with proof of trying to change things in the Bible; that is why you must use your inner eyes as well as the Lord speaks directly to your heart; use the feeling as well, not just knowledge; compare what will come out from these people and what you have inside your heart from the Lord, and you will know the difference between them.
-You, as a person, listen to who is telling you things and watch out for the purpose of telling.
-If you are hearing someone telling you things, listen by the spiritual eyes (which refers to a gift the Lord gives), not just the ears.
-The spiritual eyes see things that the ear needs to know, and they will support each other.
-Remember, we commented about changing the true Bible translation: See Comments Matthew 24:4-5.
+This is a warning when you listen to things about the Bible, not only from preachers but also from persons claiming to have high knowledge of the Bible, related to its original text languages.
+Only a few people know the Bible’s original text languages.
+Watch out, they come with proof of trying to change things in the Bible.
+That is why you must use your inner eyes as well as the Lord speaks directly to your heart; use the feeling as well, not just knowledge.
+Compare what will come out from these people and what you have inside your heart from the Lord, and you will know the difference between them.
+You, as a person, listening to who is telling you things, watch out for the purpose of telling.
+If you are seeing someone telling you things, listen with your spiritual eyes (which refers to a gift the Lord gives), not just your ears.
+The spiritual eyes see things that the ear needs to know; they will support each other.
+Remember, we talked about changing the true Bible translation in our comments (see Comments Matthew 24:4-5.

 [27] and should sleep and rise night and day, and the seed should spring up and grow; he knows not how.